top of page

 As such, Western film producers still rule most of the world’s cinema industry.
 Although earlier films displayed at the Oscars have somewhat improved the influence of Asian figures, their presence still reflects significant disadvantages compared to the West.
 This raises critical challenges for Asian performers standing firm and striving to achieve new heights in the global film industry.

-For a sustainable change to occur, the film industry should continue to promote diversity through providing a more extensive options for the global audiences.
+For a sustainable change to occur, the film industry should continue to promote diversity through providing more extensive options for global audiences.
 The present success of Asian films should not be viewed as a standalone victory but as a bridge towards a more diverse and inclusive film industry, where Asian filmmakers are finally noticed and their stories bloom.

 This article represents the views of contributors to STEAR's online digital publication, and not those of STEAR, which takes no institutional positions.